meker12/commerce-channels.en/help/amazon-sales-channel/amazon-manually-update-incomplete-listing.md

 Listings displayed on the _Incomplete_ tab include your [!DNL Commerce] catalog products that meet your Amazon eligibility requirements as defined in your listing rules but are missing information required by Amazon before listing.

-## Update required info (Unable to Assign To Amazon Listing) {#update-required-info-unable-to-assign-to-amazon-listing}
+## Update required info (Unable to assign to Amazon listing) {#update-required-info-unable-to-assign-to-amazon-listing}

 1. View the listing(s) on the _Incomplete_ tab in [Manage Listings](./managing-product-listings.md).